My Health and Ayurveda

 What I 'discovered' is that without natural breathing all else suffers.
 Without proper, effortless hydration all else suffers.
 If digestion suffers, all else suffers.
 If sleep suffers, all else suffers.
 Everything is connected.

-If you have one area of your life giving you trouble - you are trying for weight loss, fitness, or whatever -a shortfall in that one area is likely holding you back in all areas of life
+If you one area of your life is giving you trouble - say you are trying for weight loss, fitness, or whatever - a shortfall in one of the key areas is likely holding you back in all areas of life

 BREATHWORKS